smart-data-models/data-models/roadmap.md

 ## Roadmap

-The Roadmap of this project is the following:
+The Roadmap of this initiative is the following:

 * Adopt additional Data Models from the
 [FIWARE Data Models Project](https://github.com/FIWARE/data-models).